Adwait-Borate/git-bro/README.md

 </div>

-## Why Git-master?
+## Why git-bro?

 Have you ever needed detailed insights for a GitHub repository?
-Or wanted to audit dependencies, explore commit history, or analyze project metadata without downloading the entire codebase?
-Git-master solves these problems by providing specific commands to generate insights, audit dependencies, explore commits, and generate project folder structures, saving you bandwidth, time, and disk space.
+Or wanted to audit dependencies, explore commit history, or analyze project metadata without downloading the entire codebase? git-bro solves these problems by providing specific commands to generate insights, audit dependencies, explore commits, and generate project folder structures, saving you bandwidth, time, and disk space.

 ## Features